DevExpress-Examples/getting-started-with-devextreme-number-box/react/README.md

 # DevExtreme React NumberBox - Getting Started

-This repository stores the source code examples for the React NumberBox UI component that displays a numeric value and allows a user to modify it by typing in a value, incrementing or decrementing it using the spin buttons, keyboard or mouse.
-Read more in the [Getting Started with NumberBox](https://js.devexpress.com/Documentation/Guide/UI_Components/NumberBox/Getting_Started_with_NumberBox/) tutorial.
+This repository stores the code examples of the React NumberBox component for the [Getting Started with NumberBox](https://js.devexpress.com/Documentation/Guide/UI_Components/NumberBox/Getting_Started_with_NumberBox/) tutorial.
+The component allows users to enter a value and increment or decrement it with the spin buttons, keyboard or mouse wheel.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).